Engin-Boot/pong-stage-univac-os/Stage0/1-InGame.md

   Then a timer of 10 seconds is shown the settings of game and stats of player

-### Scenario: Sart of ball from which side

-  Given the player at start of game

-  When the game shows the settings and stats of player

-  Then game starts from left side.

 ### Scenario: Who will get WINNER WINNER chicken DINNER

   Given players are already in game